datagrok-ai/public/help/develop/getting-started.md

 Properly accessing data and leveraging the power of our in-memory data store is crucial to make your applications and plugins low-latency and smooth in operation.

-## Extending and Customizing Datagrok
+## Extending and customizing datagrok

 After some hands-on experience, you might want to learn about rich customization capabilities of Datagrok.
 Check out [the Extending and Customizing Datagrok article] for more information.

-## Datagrok Application Development
+## Datagrok application development

 [Build a Datagrok App] is the place to start developing your first application on our platform.

-## Frequently Asked Questions
+## Frequently asked questions

 *Question*
 How do I set up VS Code or WebStorm for debugging on Datagrok?
 Debugging doesn't work for me now.